America and the Just War Tradition: A History of U.S. Conflicts

 Professor Hall is a Jack Miller Center faculty partner.

-Jonathan Den Hartog is Department Chair and Professor of History at Northwestern College in St. Paul, Minnesota, where he specializes in American history and American religious history.
-Previously, he has served as the Garwood Visiting Fellow at the James Madison Program in American Ideals and Institutions at Princeton University.
+Jonathan Den Hartog is Department Chair and Professor of History at Samford University, where he specializes in American history and American religious history.
+Previously, he has served as the Professor and Chair of the History Department at the University of Northwestern.
 Professor Den Hartog has written extensively on the political outlooks of the Founders, as well as journal articles, book reviews, and blog posts.
 He has also received grants from the National Endowment for the Humanities, the Gilder-Lehrman Institute of American History, the American Antiquarian Society, the University of Notre Dame, and Northwestern College.

 Professor Den Hartog is a JMC fellow.